 The two floor museum has smooth concrete floors throughout.
 An elevator takes one to the second floor.
 Galleries are spacious.
 Seating is available throughout.
 In good weather, an accessible outdoor garden and activity area is open.

-Multi-stall, handicapped accessible restrooms, including a baby-changing station, are located on each floor.
-A single-occupancy/family restroom is located on the main floor, near the "Tot Spot."
+Multi-stall, accessible restrooms, including a baby-changing station, are located on each floor.
+An accessible, single-occupancy/family restroom is located on the main floor, near the "Tot Spot."

 A family friendly cafeteria allows outside food, as well as having several vending machines with snacks and drinks.